 Most people who suffer from acute allergic reactions from pet or food allergies solve it simply through a liquid Benadryl tablet.
 When your feline friend suffers similarly, many would think to treat allergies the same with Benadryl for cats.
-But can you give a cat Benadryl?
+But can you even give a cat Benadryl?
 How much Benadryl is too much?
 Will it soothe their itchiness the way the medicine effectively got rid of your allergic symptoms?

 Generally, Benadryl is considered safe in treating allergies and allergic symptoms in cats.
 This antihistamine has soothing effects.
 But just like in taking any medicine, you need to be sure about the causes of your cat’s problem.
 It's always best to consult your vet, especially if this is the first time you’re trying the medicine on them.